TDM Genealogy Management System

 Checks:

-c) Check that GIDZ is from the same germplasm group as GIDX.
+a) Check that a derivative process produces GIDX. b) Check that GIDZ precedes GIDX. c) Check that GIDZ is from the same germplasm group as GIDX.
 If it is not,

 then the group IDs of all dependants will have to be traced and changed. d) Check that the selection name for GIDX does not indicate a source other than GIDZ.